Fox2Code/FoxMagiskModuleManager/README.md

 If a module is in multiple repos, the manager will just pick the most up to date version of the module, if a module is in multiple repos it will just use first registered repo.

-Note: If you or a friend uploaded a module and it doesn't appear in your module list you can disable the low quality filter in the app settings.
-Go to the [developer documentation](docs/DEVELOPERS.md) for more info.

 ## For developers

-The manager can read new meta keys to allow modules to customize their own entry
+The manager can read a few new meta keys to allow modules to customize their own entry

 It also use `minApi`, `maxApi` and `minMagisk` in the `module.prop` to detect compatibility
 And support the `support` and `donate` properties to allow them to add their own support links